New Student Seeking a Degree or Certificate

 The Counseling Center sees students on a walk-in basis for initial advising/registration meetings.
-During your meeting, your counselor will review your placement tests, talk about your program options and requirements, complete a Curriculum Placement Form, assign you an advisor, and help you register for classes using myTyler.
+During your meeting, your counselor will review your placement tests, talk about major options and requirements, help you declare a major, assign you an academic advisor, and get you registered for classes using myTyler.

 - Pay your tuition and fees.

 John Tyler Community College does not generate bills for tuition and fees.
 During general registration, unless you have sufficient financial aid in place to cover your expenses, tuition and fees are due by 5:00 p.m. the Friday of the week you register.
 After General Registration, tuition and fees are due the day you register.
 Refer to the academic calendar at www.jtcc.edu/academics/academic-calendar.